Upgrade to Configuration Manager current branch

 Some older operating systems supported by System Center 2012 Configuration Manager aren't supported by Configuration Manager current branch.
 Before the upgrade, remove site system roles on those OS versions.
 For more information, see Supported operating systems for site system servers.

 Review required prerequisites for each computer that hosts a site system role.
-For example, to deploy an OS, Configuration Manager uses the Windows 10 Assessment and Deployment Kit (Windows ADK).
-Before you run Setup, you must download and install Windows 10 ADK on the site server and on each computer that runs an instance of the SMS Provider.
+For example, to deploy an OS, Configuration Manager uses the Windows Assessment and Deployment Kit (ADK).
+Before you run Setup, download and install the Windows ADK on the site server and on each computer that runs an instance of the SMS Provider.

 For more information about supported platforms and prerequisite configurations, see Supported configurations.

 For more information about using the Windows ADK with Configuration Manager, see Infrastructure requirements for OS deployment.

 Review the site and hierarchy status and verify that there are no unresolved issues